 Sanlúcar de Barrameda could be described as a modern old town, in this case not a contradiction in terms.
 The buildings date from the 15th Century right through to the 20th but somehow manage to sit side by side in a pleasing blend of architectural styles.
+There is no better way to appreciate the town than with a glass of cold Manzanilla Sherry in hand.
+Only sherry wines matured in Sanlúcar de Barrameda can carry the word Manzanilla on the label.

 Situated at the mouth of the Rio Guadalquivir it was for a long time an important port (the actual port of Sanlúcar de Barrameda, called Bonanza, is a couple of kilometres north east up the Rio Guadalquivir) and home to some famous explorers.
 Alonso Fernandez de Logo who conquered La Palma in the Canary Islands in 1492 and Tenerife in 1495 was born here.
 Columbus departed on his third exploration of the New World from Sanlúcar in 1498 and the Portuguese navigator, Ferdinand Magellan sailed from here in 1519, intending to sail around the world.